XlinZeng/XZeng-bit/index.md

 ## Education

+- Postdoc Researcher in School of Automation, Beijing Institute of Technology, Beijing, China (2017-2019)
+- Postdoc Researcher in Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, China (2015-2017)
 - Doctor of Philosophy in Mechanical Engineering, Texas Tech University, Lubbock, USA, 2015
-- Master of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2011,
+- Master of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2011
 - Bachelor of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2009

 ## Research Interests